 We give detailed examples of formulas in the Examples section.
 But, to help you understand the power of formulas, here's a common example.

 A common use case is keeping contacts synced across many systems.
 You might need to make sure that whenever a contact is added to Salesforce, it also syncs to HubSpot.
 To do this, you must first transform the data.
 Then, create a formula template that listens for updates to contacts in one API provider, and then pushes those contacts to another.
-After you set up the template, create a formula instance where you plug in Salesforce as the source element and HubSpot as the target element.
+After you set up the template, create a formula instance where you plug in Salesforce as the source connector and HubSpot as the target connector.

 To help you understand formulas, review the definitions in this section.